IDMNYU/Experimental-Print-Studio/Riso/README.md

 Generally, any stationary or arts supply store will carry paper types in bulk.
 Here are some nearby stores for paper options: [Artist & Craftsman Supply](https://artistcraftsman.com/search.php?search_query=paper), [Blick](https://www.dickblick.com/stores/new-york/brooklyn-flatbush/), [Michaels](https://locations.michaels.com/ny/brooklyn/1276/), and [Paper Source](https://www.papersource.com).

 Unsealed/uncoated papers must be used as the paper needs to be able to absorb the ink.
+Gloss papers will not work as the ink cannot be adquately absorbed.
 Some examples of good paper types are: vellum, offset, and Hi-Bulk.
-Newsprints, kraft, and construction papers Riso Inks may smudge after the prints have dried (technically, the ink never really sets).
+Newsprints, kraft, and construction papers.
+Remember max paper size is tabloid.
+Riso Inks may smudge after the prints have dried (technically, the ink never really sets).
+Smudges can be removed with a paper eraser.
 For more detailed information on paper types for Riso click [here](https://www.stencil.wiki/paper-choosing-ideal-stocks-riso).

 ---